danielsaidi/OnboardingKit/Sources/Tutti/Tutti.docc/Tutorials.md

 In Tutti, a ``Tutorial`` is a single- or multi-page guide that is intended to tell users about important (or non-important) features in your app.

-The `Tutorial` base class is a simple data carrier that specifies a set of `pages`.
+The `Tutorial` base class is a simple data carrier that specifies a set of pages.
 You can create your own custom tutorial types by inheriting the `Tutorial` base class.

 ## Creating a tutorial